streamoid/Barebones-JS/README.md

 The **LEFT ARROW** and **RIGHT ARROW** can be clicked upon by the user to see more recommeneded products.

-**RECOMMENDATION PRODUCT** is the product is that is recommended via the use of the namespace methods explained below in the sample usage section.
+**RECOMMENDATION PRODUCT** is the product is that is recommended via the use of the namespace methods explained below in the 'Sample usage' section.

 b) Clickthroughs